Compartmental Disease Models with Time-Varying Transmission Rates: A Bayesian Generalized Hamiltonian Monte Carlo framework with Applications to COVID-19: Case studies

-Noticeable differences between the two approaches are the following.
+Noticeable differences between the compared approaches are the following.
 The trajectories obtained with GHMC are smoother as a result of the choice in the mechanistic model of the transmission rate (\ref{log_beta}) which belongs to a space spanned by a B-spline basis.
-This regularity is not required when $\beta(t)$ is governed by a diffusion process.
-Additionally, in comparison with SMC$^2$, a Hamiltonian-based MC method allows for more flexibility with the choice of prior distributions, hence, for a more robust approach.
-For example, trail and error was needed to specify the prior on $\phi^{-1}$ (the dispersion parameter in (\ref{NegBinModel})) for SMC$^2$, while Hamiltonian-based MC withstood much better the exponential prior.
-This is mainly due to the fact that the latter has access to the gradients of the log-likelihood and can soften the influence of the prior.
-It is worth mentioning that there is a significant difference on the priors on $\beta(t)$ for both procedures, which is due to the different mechanistic dynamics.
+This regularity is not required when $\beta(t)$ is governed by a diffusion process or in $\mathsf{R_t}$ for EpiEstim.
+In our experiments, the Hamiltonian-based implementation was less sensitive to some prior choices than the SMC$^2$ implementation.
+For example, trial and error was needed to specify the prior on $\phi^{-1}$ for SMC$^2$, whereas the spline-based GHMC implementation remained stable under the exponential prior used in \eqref{priors_HMC}.
+This observation is empirical and specific to the present implementation, but it illustrates a practical advantage of having access to gradient information in this model class.

-Finally, though both approaches are well suited to accommodate a flexible time-dependent transmission rate $\beta(t)$, the spline-based dynamic models have good differentiability properties, and therefore they are well adapted to any Hamiltonian-based MC methods.
-The diffusion-based models are not amenable to differentiation and hence advanced Sequential MC methods\, such as SMC$^2$ are required.
+Finally, while all three approaches can encode a flexible time-varying reproduction number, the spline-based dynamic models have a smooth deterministic structure that is naturally compatible with gradient-based inference.
+This makes them a promising candidate for future extensions involving automatic differentiation, variational inference, amortised calibration, or neural components.